fecabrera/siec/README.md

 s.method();
 ```

-The receiver may be any expression, not just a name: a field chain, an indexed element, or another call's result — `self.items.get(i).init(n)` chains through a [reference return](#references).
+The receiver may be any expression, not just a name: a field chain, an indexed element, or another call's result: `self.items.get(i).init(n)` chains through a [reference return](#references).

 #### Constructors